rune/rune/README.md

 - Your game should freeze until `restartGame` is called.
 - Your game need not show a "game over" screen.
 Rune overlays a standardized high score interface to the user.

-## Daily Challenges API (optional)
+## Daily Challenges (optional)
-Rune has built in support for "daily" challenges.
+Rune has built-in support for "daily" challenges.
 Daily challenges ensure two things:
 1. The game changes in some way every day — colors / maps / levels / new physics — it's completely up to your creativity.
 2. All users play the same map / version of the game everyday.